LSSTDESC/parallel_statistics/README.md

 - Have each process read in their own chunks of data and add it using the ``add_data`` methods
 - Once complete, call the ``collect`` method to get the combined results.

-Here's an example of splitting up data from an HDF5 file, using an example from the DESC tomographic challenge:
+Here's an example of splitting up data from an HDF5 file, using an example from the DESC tomographic challenge.
+You can run it either on its own, or under MPI with different numbers of processors, and the results should be the same:

 ```python
 import mpi4py.MPI